TheCptNubs30/cloud-siem-threat-detection-lab/README.md

 ### Phase 2: Endpoint Agent Engineering & Troubleshooting
 * Successfully deployed the endpoint monitoring daemon onto the target Windows host utilizing a decoupled, multi-stage PowerShell installation workflow.
 * Triaged and resolved a network connection timeout issue (`ERROR: (1208): Unable to connect to enrollment service`) by engineering high-priority ingress rules inside the cloud firewall, successfully stabilizing the secure TLS handshake between the host and the manager.
-* Verified real-time connection status, bringing the telemetry pipeline to an **Active** state.
+* Verified real-time connection status, bringing the telemetry pipeline to an active state.

 ---